ipikuka/remark-flexible-code-titles/README.md

 ## Types

-This package is fully typed with [TypeScript][typescript].
+This package is fully typed with [TypeScript][url-typescript].
 The plugin options' type is exported as `CodeTitleOptions`.

 ## Compatibility